 Living in France offers so much to many people; you’re sure to find a home you’ll love.
 Our Moving to France guide is a great resource for planning your move.
 Expat life in France is rewarding, but there are a few hoops you’ll need to jump through before you settle into the good life.
 We’ll help you every step of the way.

 Your very first step is to sort out all your visa requirements.
-If you’d like to make it easier, your can book in for a 30-minute consultation with our recommended French Immigration law firm.
+If you’d like to make it easier, your can book a 30-minute consultation with our recommended French Immigration law firm.
 They will let you know which visa route is the best for you and the steps you need to take to get the visa.